Solecist287/AndroidChess/README.md

 * Resign
 * Draw
 * Check warnings, checkmate, stalemate
-* AI can choose random move
+* Two game modes
+    * Player v Player
+    * Player v Computer (AI does random move)
-* Save games and replay them one move at a time
+* Save games and replay them move by move
 ## How to use
 ### Moving pieces
 Pieces can be selected by touching their current location, which highlights them, and then are moved by tapping their valid destination.